cchitsiang/awesome-stars/README.md

 - [HuolalaTech/page-spy-web](https://github.com/HuolalaTech/page-spy-web) - A remote debugging platform you can definitely use.
 - [yoeven/ai-video-search-engine](https://github.com/yoeven/ai-video-search-engine) - AI Video Search Engine (RAG)
 - [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - AI chat for any model.
-- [dream-num/univer](https://github.com/dream-num/univer) - Univer is a full-stack framework for creating and editing spreadsheets, documents, and slides on both web and server.
+- [dream-num/univer](https://github.com/dream-num/univer) - Build AI-native spreadsheets.
+Univer is a full-stack framework for creating and editing spreadsheets on both web and server.
+With Univer MCP, Univer spreadsheet is driven directly through natural lang
 - [pheralb/svgl](https://github.com/pheralb/svgl) - 🧩 A beautiful library with SVG logos.
 Built with Sveltekit & Tailwind CSS.
 - [adobe/react-spectrum](https://github.com/adobe/react-spectrum) - A collection of libraries and tools that help you build adaptive, accessible, and robust user experiences.
 - [typehero/typehero](https://github.com/typehero/typehero) - Connect, collaborate, and grow with a community of TypeScript developers